DedalusProject/dedalus_conda/readme.md

 A work-around when things go wrong is to remove fftw-mpi from the environment file and add it by hand later.

 * Importing dedalus results in a numpy warning, but things seem to run fine:
 `RuntimeWarning: numpy.dtype size changed, may indicate binary incompatibility.
-Expected 96, got 88`
+Expected 96, got 88`.
+It looks like this is a harmless warning that was unmasked in numpy 1.15.0 and will be remasked in 1.15.1 (https://github.com/numpy/numpy/issues/11628).